nes-lab/shepherd-nova/docs/content/environments.md

 # Energy Environments

 The testbed offers a basic set of environments to satisfy most needs.
-This section will guide you through the characteristics to help you make a choice.
+This section will guide you through the characteristics to help you make a choice for your experiments.

 ```{note}
 We plan on extending this collection further in the near future.